countif/enas_nni/README.md

 # enas_nni
 ## Description
 >>ENAS is a algorithm for neural network search.
-ENAS has two part: one is controller, the other is child.
 It could learn neural network architecture via reinforcement learning.
 And it is much faster than NAS, designed by google.
 >>nni is a system where we could run some algorithm on it.
 This code is for running ENAS on nni.